open-energy-transition/electric-demand-data/docs/ETL.md

 - **Check input parameters (`_check_input_parameters`)**: Checks that the input parameters are valid.
 - **Data request construction (`get_available_requests`)**: Builds all data requests based on the availability of the data source.
 - **URL construction (`get_url`)**: Generates the appropriate web request URL.
-- **Data download and processing (`download_end_extract_data_for_request`)**: Fetches the data using `util.fetcher` functions and transforms it into a `pandas.Series`.
+- **Data download and processing (`download_and_extract_data_for_request`)**: Fetches the data using `util.fetcher` functions and transforms it into a `pandas.Series`.

-### Names, codes, time zone, and data time range of countries and subdivisions
+### Names, codes, time zones, and data time ranges for countries and subdivisions

 For each retrieval script in the `retrieval/` folder, a corresponding YAML file must be created.
 The YAML file should contain a list of dictionaries, each representing a country or subdivision from the respective data source.
+The following rules apply:

-- The names and codes should adhere to the ISO 3166 standard.
+- Names and codes should adhere to the ISO 3166 standard.
-- For country codes, please use alpha-2 codes.
+- For countries and standard subdivisions, use alpha-2 codes.
-- For non-standard subdivisions, please use a widely accepted name and code.
+- For non-standard subdivisions, use a widely accepted name and code.
 - Data time range must be specified.
 - For subdivisions, time zone must be specified.